Panopticon-Project/panopticon-admin/Theory_of_Change.md

 * That due to their power, nation states and corporations are hard to change.
 * That one of the few things that will make nation states and corporations change is public opinion.

+Notes
+Goal - less surveillance - panopticon is here for all but I may have to focus on a particular country More scruity on surveillance raising awareness, raising technical literacy

+imapct
+freer society
+rights being respected
+less espionage flying under the radar

+influence
+behaviours of nation states and corporations

+leverage
+journalists picking up more stories